KiraCore/docs/spec/iteration-0/README.md

 ## Objective

-The main goal of `Iteration 0` is to crate a minimum viable DEX
+The main goal of `Iteration 0` is to create a minimum viable DEX

 ## Foreword